 These cards typically offer either a lower-than-average or 0 percent introductory APR on balance transfers for at least the first several months and often more than a year.
 During this period, you can contribute more money toward your principal balance and less toward interest charges.
 Be sure to have a payoff plan in place before you start, as any balance that remains at the end of your intro APR period will be subject to the card’s regular APR.

-If your current credit card has a high interest rate, a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost.
+If your current credit card has a high interest rate, a good balance transfer card with a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost.
 However, you’ll typically need good-to-excellent credit to qualify.
 These cards may not offer rewards or many perks, either, as the introductory APR is the primary benefit.

 Need to carry a balance?
 Get a low-interest credit card